|

 Unforgettable Art Supply Moment No. 16 - Jack Tom

-posted: February 20, 2012
+February 21st 2012

 "My Most Unforgettable Art Supply Moment" is a series of short interviews with seasoned artists who have survived substantial combat in the great war of the graphic arts.
 Each participant was asked the same five questions.